letter9614/certification-project1/README.md

 Quizzy is an interactive quiz application designed for users to effortlessly craft, modify, and engage in quizzes of their choice.
-With Quizzy, users can create, edit, and partake in quizzes, all while enjoying the convenience of saving and loading quizzes via a JSON file.
+With Quizzy, users can create, edit, and partake in quizzes, all while enjoying the convenience of saving and loading quizzes via a JSON file..

 Key Features: